 Following your nighttime thrill rides, head back to the river.
 It’s time for one of the best nighttime spectaculars in any Disney park – Fantasmic!
 Watching the show along the river is pure bliss and you’ll want to arrive early to get a good spot.
 The show is not to be missed.

 We’ve been holding off on Disneyland’s latest land all day until now.
 You could certainly go to Star Wars: Galaxy’s Edge earlier in the day but knowing that you’ll have two days makes the nighttime option blissful.
 Millennium Falcon: Smuggler’s Run should have low wait times at this point and the land will be far less busy during the day.
 Add in that the lighting is absolutely gorgeous at night and ending your first day here is an easy choice.
 Stay through closing time and let the land clear out before making your way out of Disneyland.

 A Morning in the Future

 The second morning starts with a race to Space Mountain.
-Grab a FastPass for the attraction and get in the standby line so that you can ride it twice.
+Get in the standby line so that you can ride it twice.
 After a ride or two through Space Mountain, we’ll work our way through the rest of Tomorrowland.
-Use FastPasses along the way at either Buzz Lightyear Astro Blasters or Star Tours – the Adventure Continues as you head towards Finding Nemo Submarine Voyage and Autopia are older Disneyland classics that you can take or leave.
+Buzz Lightyear Astro Blasters and Star Tours – the Adventure Continues are essentials.
+Finding Nemo Submarine Voyage and Autopia are older Disneyland classics that you can take or leave.
 Small children will probably get a kick out of Autopia.
-Getting all of those attraction done in the first few hours is the goal and should be easily accomplished as long as you are at the gates before opening.
-Before breakfast (our next step), grab a FastPass for Indiana Jones Adventure and ride that, assuming the wait is under 40 minutes.
+Getting all of Tomorrowland done in the first hour is the goal and should be easily accomplished as long as you are at the gates before opening.
+Before breakfast (our next step), walk over to Indiana Jones Adventure and ride that, assuming the wait is under 40 minutes.